-I received this book for free from Library in exchange for an honest review.
+I received this book for free from Library for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.The World We Found by Thrity Umrigar

 Your Favorite Indie Bookstore* | Barnes & Noble* | Amazon Kindle* | Amazon Paperback*

 A magnificent story about the power of friendship and forgiveness.

 ” The acclaimed author of The Space Between Us and The Weight of Heaven returns with a breathtaking, skillfully wrought story of four women and the unbreakable ties they share.

 As university students in late 1970s Bombay, Armaiti, Laleh, Kavita, and Nishta were inseparable.
 Spirited and unconventional, they challenged authority and fought for a better world.
 But much has changed over the past thirty years.
 Following different paths, the quartet drifted apart, the day-to-day demands of work and family tempering the revolutionary fervor they once shared.